 I have already developed prototype hardware and software on which to expand and improve.
 The initial prototype is a couple of years old and I am in the process of resurrecting the hardware and software for renewed demonstration purposes here.

-In addition to my professional career I am currently developing convolutional neural networks for machine intelligence, with a focus on visual classification and detection, human-robot collaboration, and also medical visual classification and detection applications.
+In addition to my professional career I have worked on convolutional neural networks for machine intelligence with a focus on visual classification and detection, and I am currently developing a web-based mixed reality platform.

-For more information please visit my LinkedIn page.
+For more about me please visit my LinkedIn page!

 Please connect with me via LinkedIn or email firstname.lastname@example.org.